Eths33/tengucon_2.0_badge/README.md

 ## Hardware Notes

+There is an optional friction fit 3D printable screw to connect the board at the top.
+Depending on your printer settings you may need to scale the screw as the tolerances are intended to be very small.

-This build used the following parts only because they were on hand; they are **not** specifically recommended:
+This build initially used the following parts only because they were on hand; they are **not** specifically recommended:

 - https://www.monotaro.com/p/7429/7756/
 - https://www.monotaro.com/p/4221/9536/

-A better approach might be:
-- Friction fit 3D printed bolts (Extra easy part)
-- A snap-on case with no additional hardware (Minor redesign)